anishk23733/vexneuralnet/README.md

 1. **Predict match outcomes.**
    GaelScout uses a neural network to predict the outcome of a match based on the vratings of each team in a match.
-It uses the [VexDB API](https://vexdb.io/the_data) to collect this information and process matches.The neural network was trained with 2000 matches using the VexDB API.
+It uses the [VexDB API](https://vexdb.io/the_data) to collect this information and process matches.
+The neural network was trained with 2000 matches using the VexDB API.

 2. **Predict match outcomes for all matches in a tournament.**